HomeBlog Article

 What Private Equity Looks for in Your Financial Reporting

-If you’re a business owner or finance leader preparing for a Private Equity (PE) exit in the next 1–3 years, especially with EBITDA greater than $2 million, your financial processes & reporting can either strengthen your exit valuation or cost you dearly.
+If you're a business owner preparing for a Private Equity exit in the next 1–3 years — especially with EBITDA greater than $2 million — your financial processes and reporting can either strengthen your exit valuation or cost you dearly.

-If your financials were clean from the start, you could have known exactly what profit your business was making and developed improvement strategies.
-You don’t have to wait until the last minute, you can take control now.
+If your financials were clean from the start, you could have known exactly what profit the business was making — and developed improvement strategies years before the sale.

 Why Financial Reporting Matters in a PE Exit